Rockenfels/cli-nasa/README.md

 ## Usage

 Once the file is running, follow the provided prompts and list of commands to access content and its associated data from the library.
+The main menu provides the option to search by keyword for all types of media, or to search for image, audio, or video content specifically.

+Once a search has been made, users can interact with the title, description, associated keyword, and a link to the content displayed on NASA.gov.

 ## Development